hey-mike/Notes/Architecture/microservice.md

 ### Fat domain - AAA (Authentication, Authorization, and Accounting

 The division of this fat domain can be held in two parts; the first part is AAAService and the second is UserService.
 Another approach is the AAA responsibility for a gateway API.
 The functional scalability and features of implementation with these separate domains is much more interesting for the growth of the product as a whol

+## Things to consider

+Cost and scability:

+- Programming languages
+- Microservices frameworks
+- Binary communication
+- Message broker
+- Caching tools
+- Fail alert tools
+- Locale proof performance

+## Death Start

+The Death Star is an anti-pattern where there is communication between the recursion microservices, and making progress becomes extremely complicated or expensive for a product.

+## Message broker

+why not use this messaging for all types of communication between microservices?

+The answer to this question is quite simple.
+A message bus is a physical component within the stack of microservices.
+It needs to be scaled just like any other physical component-based data storage and cache.
+This means that with a high-volume message, the synchronous mode of communication could be committed to an unwanted delay in the responses of the processes.